An integer is a whole number, i.e. one that has no fractional part. It may be represented in decimal, hexadecimal or binary:

 The Type of a named value that holds an image is ImageVG – the 'VG' indicating that

-this type is compatible with vector graphics, so an image may be added to a List<ofVectorGraphic> or displayed
+this Type is compatible with vector graphics, so an image may be added to a List<ofVectorGraphic> or displayed directly by:

 It is also possible to instantiate an ImageVG explicitly, but in this case you must provide